-Some information about Hawaiian tribal tattoos and symbolism will help if you’re planning a custom design with your tattoo artist.
-Popular symbols of Hawaii are mostly of Hawaiian Gods in the form of a tiki or the animal form.
-Animal forms include, turtles, dolphins, flowers, geckos, sharks, owls, and hawks.
-Flowers are pretty much restricted to the Hibiscus.
+Some information about Hawaiian tribal tattoos and symbolism will help if you plan a custom design with your tattoo artist.
+Popular symbols of Hawaii are mostly Hawaiian Gods in the form of a tiki or an animal form.
+Animal forms include turtles, dolphins, flowers, geckos, sharks, owls, and hawks.
+With flowers, the only option is Hibiscus.

-In keeping with the Polynesian style tattoos, the ancient Hawaiian tribal tattoos were geometric in design, using triangles, squares and rectangles.
-It was the resurgence in recent decades of native pride that has contributed to the evolvement of the ancient Hawaiian tribal tattoos to include, masks, tikis, flowers, and animals believed to represent certain gods in the tribal design.
-You can almost imagine your custom designed tattoo as being designed with symbols you’ve chosen, and then create it using those shapes or variations of those shapes.
+In keeping with the Polynesian style tattoos, the ancient Hawaiian tribal tattoos were geometric in design, using triangles, squares, and rectangles.
+The resurgence in recent decades of native pride has contributed to the evolution of the ancient Hawaiian tribal tattoos to include masks, tikis, flowers, and animals believed to represent certain gods in the tribal design.
+You can almost imagine your custom-designed tattoo as being designed with symbols you’ve chosen and then create it using those shapes or variations of those shapes.

-Tiki God of the Sea – “Kanaloa” is often symbolized as a squid.
+Kanaloa is the god of the ocean, also known as the squid god.
 He is considered to poses great power; you can see the association.
-Design wise, this description really brings some images to mind.
+Design-wise, this description brings some images to mind.
 Although armband tats aren’t traditionally Hawaiian tribal tattoos, they have evolved.
-Imagine a small tribal Kanaloa, wrapped around your arm with a tribal squid.
+Imagine a small tribal Kanaloa wrapped around your arm with a tribal squid.

 Hibiscus Flower – Although now the state flower of Hawaii, the hibiscus flower is not especially symbolic in Hawaiian tribal tattoos.
 Hibiscus flowers are grown around the globe where it is sunny.
 Because of the requirement of good sunny conditions to grow, it is symbolic of bringing sunshine.
 Women gravitate toward the hibiscus flower to wear as body art, mainly because of the variations in color, types and designs available.
 They are just simply beautiful.
 Be sure and pick colors that complement your usual wardrobe, skin and hair color; if you want that hibiscus to really pop.